 If you have little ones, this part is mainly for you.
 While spending an entire day at The Island is do-able with older elementary children, middle schoolers, and teenagers, the smaller humans need that nap time.
 So tucker those little bodies out with tons of fun geared towards them!
 Near the Great Smoky Mountain Wheel, you’ll find the Happy Swing, the Funny Cars Ride, Lil Ribbits, and the Twist N’ Shout Ride.
 And of course, a ride on the Great Smoky Mountain Wheel is a must, taking you and the kids high above the skyline for some incredible views of Pigeon Forge and the surrounding Smoky Mountains.
 For the 2nd-5th grade age group, the awesome Island Ropes Course allows them to swing, climb, zipline, and even free fall to a giant mat!

-The Island offers an Unlimited Ride Pass that allows visitors to play on 9 rides for 48 hours, and just $10 more provides access to the Island Ropes Course!
+The Island offers an Unlimited Ride Pass that allows visitors to play on all included rides for 48 hours, and just $10 more provides access to the Island Ropes Course!
 This pass is perfect for the vacationing family with younger children who need to head back to the cabin for a nap each day.

 Fun for adults and teens